 Let’s be honest.
 The holidays squeeze us of patience, energy, and time, especially when it comes to carrying on conversation with family that we may or may not have seen for awhile.
 As much as we love binging on parades and football, casseroles and pies, often anxiety and dread lead Thanksgiving Day.
 We get together with family members we only see once a year.
 Maybe they’re extended family or maybe they’re estranged immediate family.
 Blended families gather with parents who are divorced.
 There’s the busy-body aunt who tries to get personal information out of you or the one who overshares.
 Maybe there’s a cousin who brags and tries to one-up you.
 Even in the healthiest of families, there can be tension.

 What makes engaging conversation even harder is when you don’t know someone well or haven’t seen them in a long time.
 Below is a list of 60 conversation starters to use with your family this Thanksgiving.
 Some of them are lighthearted and some are serious.
 Some are best to use with extended family.
 Others are more suitable to use with immediate family or close friends.
-These conversation starters are fun to use regardless of what your Thanksgiving looks like!
-You can look forward to having meaninful discussions with relatives of all ages and stages of life!
+These Thanksgiving Day conversation starters are fun to use regardless of what your celebration looks like!
+You can look forward to having meaningful discussions with relatives of all ages and stages of life!

 Thanksgiving Conversation Starters about the Past Year:

-- What was the best thing that happened to you in 2019?
+- What was the best thing that happened to you in the past year?

 - What new did you learn this past year?